eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

 dedicated :code:`Fast-DDS` directory must be sourced.
 There are two possibilities:

-* Every time the :code:`Fast-DDS` directory is opened in a new shell, prepare the environment locally by typing the
+* Every time a new shell is opened, prepare the environment locally by typing the
   command:

   .. code-block:: bash

-      source install/setup.bash
+      source ~/Fast-DDS/install/setup.bash

 * Add the sourcing of the colcon overlay permanently to the :code:`PATH`, by typing the following: